 Recoil reduced ammo loads

 If you are looking for ways to reduce recoil without spending a bunch of money on a new rifle, you may want to switch to a managed-recoil cartridge.
 Reduce recoil ammo claims to maintain hunting effectiveness out to 200 yards while reducing recoil by roughly half.
 You may not like the idea of limiting yourself to 200 yards but if you are serious about reducing recoil these are worth considering.
-We recommend anything produced by Hornaday [link to Cabelas].
+We recommend anything produced by Hornaday.

 There are two types of recoil pads.
 They both work based on the principle explained above.

 The first type is more popular.
 It is a rubber pad placed on the end of the gun’s stock.
 These rubber pads are inexpensive and easy to add to your rifle.
-A great choice is the LimbSaver Airtech Slip-On [link to Amazon].
+A great choice is the LimbSaver Airtech Slip-On.

 The second type is a little less common.
 Usually the shooter wears the pad under their shirt.
 Some shooters prefer this style to the one above because they only need to purchase one pad instead of one for each rifle they own.
-A popular choice is the Caldwell Super Mag Plus [link to Amazon].
+A popular choice is the Caldwell Super Mag Plus.

 Avoid lightweight guns, Use a heavier rifle

 Using a lightweight gun will significantly increase the amount of recoil felt by the shooter.
 There is no getting around this because it is again based on physics.
-A popular lightweight rifle used by backcountry hunters is the Kimber Mountain Ascent [link].
-The Kimber weighs 4 lbs.
+A popular lightweight rifle used by backcountry hunters is the Kimber Mountain Ascent.
+The Kimber is a bolt action rifle that weighs 4 lbs.
 13 oz.
 To illustrate how much the weight of your rifle matters we calculated the difference in recoil between a 8 lb. rifle and the lightweight Kimber in 7mm-08.
-The 8 lb. rifle has a recoil of energy of 14 ft-lb but the 4 lb.
+The 8 lb. rifle has a recoil of energy of 14 foot pounds but the 4 lb.
 13 oz.
-Kimber jumps to 23.3 ft-lb!
+Kimber jumps to 23.3 foot pounds!
 That is more than an 8lb. .30-06!

 What this example illustrates is that if you are very concerned with recoil you should use as heavy rifle as you can comfortably carry.
 This depends on how you hunt but if you are not doing much hiking you can get away with a rifle on the heavier side.